Our board of directors represent foundations and grantmaking programs addressing a wide range of community issues across the United States.

 Board Member

-Sheila Bapat is senior program officer at the RISE Together Fund where she works with a team of five to support grassroots BAMEMSA (Black, African, Arab, Middle Eastern, Muslim, and South Asian)-led advocacy and organizing throughout the country.
-Before joining RISE Together Fund, Sheila served as Program Director at California Bar Foundation, where she launched a statewide Legal Fellowship program which helped to build capacity for legal aid while generating career entry points for law students and attorneys of diverse backgrounds.
+For more than nine years in philanthropic intermediaries, Sheila Bapat has built grantmaking and capacity building programs to support grassroots leaders.
+Most recently she served as senior program officer at the RISE Together Fund where she supported grassroots BAMEMSA (Black, African, Arab, Middle Eastern, Muslim, and South Asian)-led advocacy and organizing throughout the country.
+Previously, Sheila served as Program Director at California Bar Foundation, where she launched a statewide Legal Fellowship program which helped to build capacity for legal aid while generating career entry points for law students and attorneys of diverse backgrounds.
 Sheila received her J.D. from the University of Pennsylvania and her B.A. from the University of Arizona.

 Meghna Goswami